 The cost is $2000 per day for the first person, and an additional $1000 for accompanying guests.
 This will include all food, drinks, fuel and, well, everything for the day.

-Further, you might want to consider treating yourself to a follow-up day with me in my studio at Ralston Gallery, a full day to be spent in intense review, editing, processing and printing of what we caught aboard Raven the day before. $850/day for either one or two people includes lunch, ink and paper.
+Further, you might want to consider treating yourself to a follow-up day with me in my studio at Ralston Gallery, a full day to be spent in intense review, editing, processing and printing of what we caught aboard Raven the day before.
+The heart of the day is me sharing/teaching my own workflow in great detail: download images, review and label in Bridge, open a selected image in Camera RAW for initial adjustments, then make the magic happen in Photoshop! $1250/day for either one or two people includes lunch, ink and paper.

 Before closing, I would invite you to read an excerpt from a New Yorker piece sent me by a happy student of mine.
 It was deeply gratifying and humbling to have this sent my way.
 According to the kind sender, and to students with whom I have subsequently shared this piece, it captures what I apparently somehow “do.”
 I have come to hold this as a credo.

-Please call or write for further details or to make arrangements for some time that you will never forget.
+Please call or write for further details or to make arrangements for a time that you will never forget.